 The candidates’ stances on the annual bear hunt are comically predictable.
 “I say no more bear hunts!” the perpetually grey-haired Democrat announces to the cameras.
 “Long live the bear hunt!” the sharp, dead-eyed Republican cries (why do Republicans always look like Republicans?), “build a wall around the mountains—and make the bears pay for it!”

 Claude, quiet and clear-eyed now that Roxanne has gone to bed, tells me about his own close encounter.
 It is after midnight, and we have been playing guitar in Claude’s office for the past hour or so—me, clumsy variations of the one blues scale I know, Claude a symphony of furious jazz licks buoyed, I think, by an almost teenage angst.

 “I was out with the dog,” he says, gesturing to the dark trees beyond the deck, the barbeque, the pool.
 “He was—well, you know, he was doing his business, when he starts barking.”
 Claude isn’t looking at me—his eyes are fixed on the space just above my shoulder.
-New Jersey’s moon is round and white and close, as if leaning in to listen.
+New Jersey’s moon is round and white and close.
 Crickets and cicadas chirp in the darkness.

 Claude’s voice is barely above a whisper.
 “He was barking and wouldn’t come back, so I went over.
 And there it was, a few feet away—huge, black, claws like kitchen knives.
 It was just stood there, looking past me.
 It didn’t move.
 I’ve never been so terrified.”
 He finally looks at me, and his face cracks into a smile.
 “Next day, I bought a gun.”

 And without saying goodnight, Claude gets up.
 With one last look at the shadowed thicket beyond his garden, he turns and is gone.